kubernetes/kubernetes/contrib/recipes/docs/rollingupdates_from_jenkins.md

 	REGISTRY_LOCATION="dockerreg.web.local/"
 ```

-Jenkins builds our container, tags it with the build number, and runs a couple rudamentary tests on it.
+Jenkins builds our container, tags it with the build number, and runs a couple rudimentary tests on it.
 On success, it pushes it to our private docker registry.
 Once the container is pushed, it then executes our rolling update script.

 `kube-rolling.sh`
 ```